Achieving equity in education is a crucial goal for all organizations.

 The Essential Terms To Advance Equity in Early Childhood Education

-But there are certain words like “child-care access” and “community-based child care” that are particularly geared towards the practical aspect of finding caregivers, and not always towards learning.
+Words like “child-care access” and “community-based child care” focus on the practical aspect of finding caregivers, rather than on learning.

-While access to the same opportunities ensures equality, it is the delivery of the program to each and every child that promises equity.
-Proper differentiated delivery that leaves no child behind is a mark of quality.
+Ensuring equal access to opportunities is important, but it is the delivery of the program to each child that ensures equity.

-These terms focus on achieving equity in early learning, by way of increasing the quality of programs.
+These terms focus on achieving equity in early learning by increasing the quality of programs.

 However, the content of learning is not changed for them, it follows a curriculum.
 Rather, the process of learning is adapted to suit the student’s needs, such as difficulty with the English language.